retz/retz/README.md

 * [Asakusa Framework](https://github.com/asakusafw/asakusafw)
 * [Asakusa on M3BP](https://github.com/asakusafw/asakusafw-m3bp)

-## Bug reports, Patch contribution
+## Reporting issues
-* Please report any issues to [repository for issue tracking](https://github.com/asakusafw/asakusafw-issues/issues)
+* Please report any issues to [repository for issue tracking](https://github.com/retz/retz/issues)

-* Please contribute with patches according to our [contribution guide (Japanese only, English version to be added)](http://docs.asakusafw.com/latest/release/ja/html/contribution.html)
+## How to contribute
+1. Clone this repository
+1. Make a topic branch
+1. If it is a bugfix, add test(s) to reproduce the bug
+1. Add your your modification
+1. Make sure nothing is broken by running `make build inttest`
+1. Commit with proper description in the commit message
+1. Open a pull request to [Retz repository](https://github.com/retz/retz)

+* By opening a pull request, we assume the contributor has agreed to donate all copyright of the patch to the original author Nautilus Technologies and agreed not to claim any intellectual properties in the patch.

 ## License
 * [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)